InhyeokYoo/NLP/README.md

 This repository is for containing implementations of NLP via PyTorch.
 The repository includes:
 - NLP papers
-- PyTorch implementation
+- PyTorch usage
-- Utility implementation for NLP
+- Utils for NLP